zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 > PL/SQL procedure successfully completed.

 Let's review what have we done so far ... **STORY_TABLE_CHUNKS** includes our story split into chunks.
 The query below simply displays the first 20 text chunks (their document ID, chunk ID, and text) from the chunks table.
 It isuseful for quickly previewing what kind of data has been loaded or chunked before generating embeddings or running similarity searches.

-Let's review what have we done so far ...
-STORY_TABLE_CHUNKS includes our story split into chunks.
-The query below simply displays the first 20 text chunks (their document ID, chunk ID, and text) from the chunks table.
-It isuseful for quickly previewing what kind of data has been loaded or chunked before generating embeddings or running similarity searches.

 ```sql